Northern Hawk Owl - Surnia ulula

 Limited breeding records exist for Montana.
 The first record of breeding in the western U.S. occurred in Montana in May of 1990, when a brood of 4 recently fledged young were observed in Polebridge.
 The first nest was confirmed when one was found in West Glacier in 1994 (eight young, seven fledged), and a second nest was recorded in 1995 when a female was photographed at a cavity site (Wright 1996, Montana Bird Distribution Committee 2012).
 Reproductive studies of Northern Hawk Owls in other areas of their range have found nesting to be in unlined hollows or cavities.

 No current management activities in Montana specific to Northern Hawk Owl are documented.
+Leaving residual trees in clear-cut logging areas can provide habitat for nesting and perching (Duncan and Duncan 2014).

 - Literature Cited AboveLegend: View WorldCat Record View Online Publication